 and there are others…I’m sure our local film-makers can add to this list.
 Some sites are easier to search than others, some have more tracks/different track lengths/wider variety of genres than others.

 10. Another approach is to ask a local composer.
-Always agree up front what is expected and what is on offer and make sure you have a written release that outlines where, how and for how long you can use their music and at what fee.
+Always agree up front what is expected and what is on offer and make sure you have written releases from the composer and any performers that outlines where, how and for how long you can use their music and at what fee.
 However, One Music Australia might still argue that you should apply to use the music/recording through them.

 The above should not be taken as legal advice – you are encouraged to always check your own circumstances in relation to any copyright material you want to use in your film.